cloudinary-training/cld-intro-react-sdk-training-tool/README.md

 ### Available Scripts

 In the project directory, please run `npm i` to install the necessary libraries for the project.
-From there, run `npm start`.

-Runs the app in the development mode.\
+From there, run `npm start` Doing so will run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 #### `npm run build`